 Eye redness occurs when the vessels in your eye become swollen or irritated.
-Redness of the eye, also called bloodshot eyes, or pink eye can indicate the presence of several different health problems.
+Redness of the eye, also called bloodshot eyes, can indicate the presence of several different health problems.
 While some of these problems are benign, others are serious and require emergency medical attention.
 The redness of your eye may be a cause for concern.
 However, most serious eye problems happen when you have redness along with pain or changes in your vision.

 - dry air